Learn

 What the TSA Says About Hemp-Derived Cannabinoids

 According to TSA guidelines, hemp products with less than 0.3% Delta-9 THC are legal under federal law.
-However, TSA officers are not trained to test or verify hemp products at security checkpoints.
-Their focus is on identifying potential security threats, not searching for cannabis.
+However, TSA officers do not test or verify cannabinoid content at security checkpoints.
+They focus on identifying security threats.

 How Airport Security Handles Hemp Products